 Coffee shop ideas – create the right proposition

 Size and layout matter.
-A coffee shop with lots of tables and comfy sofas as well as extras such as free wi-fi and newspapers is likely to be filled with customers nursing one cup of coffee for hours – which won’t help you meet your operational costs.
-The most successful coffee shops concentrate on serving takeaway customers, and have only a small number of not-too comfortable tables and bar stools.
-You can serve far more takeaway customers who pay the same as sit-in customers, just with lower overheads.
+A coffee shop with lots of tables and comfy sofas as well as extras such as free wi-fi and newspapers may end up filled with customers nursing one cup of coffee for hours – which won’t help you meet your operational costs opens in new window.

 How to choose the perfect coffee shop location